 5 Vaping Facts You Need to Know

 If you have thought about trying to kick a smoking habit, you’re not alone.
-Nearly seven out of 10 smokers say they want to stop.
+Nearly 7 of 10 smokers say they want to stop.
 Quitting smoking is one of the best things you can do for your health — smoking harms nearly every organ in your body, including your heart.
 Nearly one-third of deaths from heart disease are the result of smoking and secondhand smoke.

 You might be tempted to turn to electronic cigarettes (e-cigarettes, vape pens, and other vaping devices) as a way to ease the transition from traditional cigarettes to not smoking at all.
 But is smoking e-cigarettes (also called vaping) better for you than using tobacco products?
 Can e-cigarettes help you to stop smoking once and for all?
-Michael Blaha, M.D., M.P.H., director of clinical research at the Johns Hopkins Ciccarone Center for the Prevention of Heart Disease, shares the truth about vaping.
+Michael Blaha, M.D., M.P.H., director of clinical research at the Johns Hopkins Ciccarone Center for the Prevention of Heart Disease, shares health information about vaping.

 E-cigarettes heat nicotine (extracted from tobacco), flavorings and other chemicals to create a water vapor that you inhale.
 Regular tobacco cigarettes contain 7,000 chemicals, many of which are toxic.
 While we don’t know exactly what chemicals are in e-cigarettes, Blaha says “There’s almost no doubt that vaping exposes you to fewer toxic chemicals than smoking traditional cigarettes.”